Crozzers/RestoreWindowPos/README.md

 * Can restore past snapshots (remembers up to 10 unique layouts)
 * Easy to use installer that registers the program as a startup task
 * Can pause and resume taking snapshots
+* Create and apply rules for specific windows

 ## TODO

-* Creating rules for matching window names
 * Test on Windows 11
 * Ability to "Save as" with a particular layout.
     * Ideally you would be able to save the current layout and give it a memorable name
-    * Perhaps the user could then add window name rules to that layout
-* Remove all not-alive windows from snapshot history
+    * This will likely auto-create rules matching the current windows
+* Central rule manager GUI
+    * And also, probably as part of this central GUI, a settings panel to tweak the less useful settings, like "Save frequency"